Channel Tunnel: Safety

 The Channel Tunnel Safety Authority is responsible for some aspects of safety regulation in the tunnel; it reports to the Intergovernmental Commission (IGC).

 The service tunnel is used for access to technical equipment in cross-passages and equipment rooms, to provide fresh-air ventilation and for emergency evacuation.
 The Service Tunnel Transport System (STTS) allows fast access to all areas of the tunnel.
-The service vehicles are rubber-tyred with a buried wire guidance system.
-The 24 STTS vehicles are used mainly for maintenance but also for firefighting and in emergencies.
+The service vehicles are rubber-tired with a buried wire guidance system.

+The 24 STTS vehicles are used mainly for maintenance but also for firefighting and emergencies.
 "Pods" with different purposes, up to a payload of 2.5–5 tonne, are inserted into the side of the vehicles.
-The vehicles cannot turn around within the tunnel, and are driven from either end.
+The vehicles cannot turn around within the tunnel and are driven from either end.
 The maximum speed is 80 km/h when the steering is locked.
 A fleet of 15 Light Service Tunnel Vehicles (LADOGS) was introduced to supplement the STTSs.
-The LADOGS have a short wheelbase with a 3.4 m turning circle, allowing two-point turns within the service tunnel.
+The LADOGS has a short wheelbase with a 3.4 m turning circle, allowing two-point turns within the service tunnel.
 Steering cannot be locked like the STTS vehicles, and maximum speed is 50 km/h.
 Pods up to 1 tonne can be loaded onto the rear of the vehicles.
 Drivers in the tunnel sit on the right, and the vehicles drive on the left.
 Owing to the risk of French personnel driving on their native right side of the road, sensors in the vehicles alert the driver if the vehicle strays to the right side.

 The three tunnels contain 6000 tonne of air that needs to be conditioned for comfort and safety.
 Air is supplied from ventilation buildings at Shakespeare Cliff and Sangatte, with each building capable of providing 100% standby capacity.
 Supplementary ventilation also exists on either side of the tunnel.
 In the event of a fire, ventilation is used to keep smoke out of the service tunnel and move smoke in one direction in the main tunnel to give passengers clean air.
 The tunnel was the first main-line railway tunnel to have special cooling equipment.
 Heat is generated from traction equipment and drag.
 The design limit was set at 30 C, using a mechanical cooling system with refrigeration plants on both sides that run chilled water circulating in pipes within the tunnel.